|Type of medicine||An opioid painkiller (analgesic)|

 How to take tapentadol

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The leaflet will give you more information about the specific brand of tapentadol you have been given, and a full list of possible side-effects from taking it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about tapentadol and will provide you with a full list of the side-effects which you may experience from taking it.

 Getting the most from your treatment

-- It is recommended that you do not drink alcohol while you are on tapentadol, as it increases side-effects such as feeling dizzy and sleepy.
+- You should not drink alcohol while you are on tapentadol.
+This is because tapentadol will increase the risk that you experience side-effects from the alcohol, such as feeling dizzy and sleepy.

 - If you are having an operation or dental treatment, tell the person carrying out the treatment that you are taking tapentadol.

 - If you buy any medicines, check with a pharmacist that they are safe to take with an opiate medicine.